-Port Control: Set the port authorization state.
+Port Control: This allows user to control the port authorization state.

-Select ForceAuthorized to disable 802.1X and direct the port to transition to the authorized state without any authentication exchange required.
+Select ForceAuthorized to disable 802.1X and cause the port to transition to the authorized state without any authentication exchange required.
 This means the port transmits and receives normal traffic without 802.1X-based authentication of the client.